A work commenced November 11, Anno Domini 2019.

 So without further ado, let’s begin our adventures with a pocket binocular.
 A great place to start is to seek out two amazing sights in the northern heavens; the glimmering Pleiads and imposing Hyads, both located near each other, and both well situated for observation, riding high in the sky after 9pm on mid-November evenings.

-Before we embark on our first celestial adventure, let’s get in the mood by reading the celestial swangsong of Lord Byron(1788-1824):
+Before we embark on our first celestial adventure, let’s get suitably attired by reading the celestial swangsong of Lord Byron(1788-1824):

 ‘Tis midnight! on the mountains brown